agustin-recoba/PyDistSim/docs/tutorials/implementing.rst

 A :class:`NeighborLabel` instance represents the knowledge of the neighbor respect to current processing node.

-Similar to the `NodeAccess` class, the `NeighborLabel` instances have an integer `id` attribute, by default it's random and won't match any other `id` in the network.
+Similar to the :class:`NodeAccess` class, the :class:`NeighborLabel` instances have an integer ``id`` attribute, by default it's random and won't match any other ``id`` in the network.
 It's only used to identify that neighbor among the other neighbors.

 These are the two main ways a programmer comes across a :class:`NeighborLabel` instance: